New Developments in Birmingham 2025

 Beorma Quarter

-This upcoming mixed-use project in Digbeth is set to bring commercial office spaces, homes, and even a hotel to the city core.
+This upcoming mixed-use project in Digbeth is set to bring commercial office spaces, homes, and even a hotel to the city core, scheduled for completion in 2026.
 Spanning 93,000 metres square, the £200 million Beorma Quarter project will sit adjacent to the Bullring, offering optimal convenience for residents and businesses alike.

 Want to Know More About Birmingham?